Raghav0422/Resume/README.md

 ### **Objective**

-IT professional with 3.8 years of experience in system and application support (L1) for enterprise-level environments.
-Actively transitioning to backend development, with ongoing hands-on learning in Python and Django, and strong interest in REST APIs and web application architecture.
-Known for problem-solving mindset, system debugging, and process understanding.
+I'm an IT professional with 3.8 years of experience in system and application support, now actively driving my career toward backend development.
+I'm deeply immersed in learning Python and Django, with a passion for designing and implementing REST APIs and understanding of web application architecture.

 ---